neilbaldwin/VOLDRED/Readme.md

 Similar to how the *Layer Link* button behaves when manually editing the controls, *Layer Link* also affects randomisation and initialisation.
 For example if you have LINK enabled on Layer 1 and you press the Layer 1 `RAND` button, the parameters in Layer 2 will also be randomised.

 >[!note]
->There isn't a *Linked* and *Synced* mode when using `RAND` or `INIT`.
-If a Layer Link button is active, it will affect the other Layer by either randomising or initialising it's parameters.
+>There isn't an *Absolute* or *Relative* mode when using `RAND` or `INIT`.
+If a Layer Link button is active, it will affect the other Layer by either randomising or initialising its parameters too.

 ### Locking Parameters from RAND and INIT